 The 2018 G7 Summit will take place from June 8-9 in the Charlevoix, Quebec.
-The McGill experts who are attending or who can comment on various issues related to the G7 meeting are:
+The McGill experts who can comment on various issues related to the G7 meeting are:

-G7 Summit in general & Venezuela (may be attending)
+G7 Summit in general, Human Rights & Venezuela

 Jose Mauricio Gaona, O'Brien Fellow, McGill Centre for Human Rights (CHRLP), McGill's Faculty of Law